1inch/limit-order-protocol-utils/README.md

 This is the package of utilities for working with the `1inch limit orders protocol`

 [LimitOrderBuilder](https://github.com/1inch/limit-order-protocol-utils/blob/master/src/limit-order.builder.ts) - to create a limit order
-[LimitOrderPredicateBuilder](https://github.com/1inch/limit-order-protocol-utils/blob/master/src/limit-order-predicate.builder.ts) - to create a predicates for limit order
+[LimitOrderPredicateBuilder](https://github.com/1inch/limit-order-protocol-utils/blob/master/src/limit-order-predicate.builder.ts) - to create a predicate for limit order
 [LimitOrderProtocolFacade](https://github.com/1inch/limit-order-protocol-utils/blob/master/src/limit-order-protocol.facade.ts) - to interact with the protocol on the blockchain

 ---